VinceBaz/projects_networks/README.md

-### Graph theoretical measure for annotated networks
+### Tools for my projects on brain networks
 ========================================================

-This repository is a collection of measures for annotated networks.
+This repository is a collection of measures and tools for brain networks.
-These measures mostly assume that our networks are represented as adjacency matrices and relies on other python modules such as numpy and scipy.
+These measures mostly assume that our networks are represented as adjacency matrices and relies on other a lot of other python modules such as numpy, scipy, bct, netneurotools, etc.

+In fact, this repository is mostly used by myself to store the functions that I often used.

 Some of these measures might someday be merged into our netneurotools repository, which I invite you to go explore for many more amazing